department-of-veterans-affairs/va.gov-team/products/find-a-va-form/e-application/Pilot_Pitch.md

 * What do we know?
    - There are currently over 400 PDF forms available on Find a VA Form, and roughly 40 with a web-based alternative
-   - It would be extremely time consuming and labor intenstive to build web-based interfaces for every form
+   - It would be extremely time consuming and labor intensive to build web-based interfaces for every form
    - Several of the current web-based alternatives ultimately insert user-entered data into a PDF form in the background
    - The VA has been incorporating digital signature into forms for several years and more recently has been utilizing dynamic XFA-based digital signature fields as a result of updating to Adobe's current PDF creation tool.
    - The VA plans to continue incorporating digital signatures into forms.